shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

   <img src="https://shawenyao.github.io/R/output/plot1.svg" />
 </p>

-In some cases, the `spline` function alone would already solve the problem.
+In some cases, the `spline` function alone would have already solved the problem.
 However, it is not inconceivable to have a path so twisted that a function (in the mathematical sense) simply fails to characterize all the trajectories, and this is where an alternative approach is needed.

 ## Problem Formulation